aws-samples/amazon-sagemaker-training-jobs-with-snowflake-and-snowpark/README.md

 ## Prerequisite

 - An AWS Account.
-- An IAM user with Admin-like permissions.
+- An IAM user with SageMaker and CodeBuild permissions.
 - Snowflake account - you can sign up [here](https://signup.snowflake.com/).

 ## Setup